M-Taha-98/eCommerce-Web-Analytics-using-Advanced-SQL/README.md

 ✅ **SQL Queries & Optimization** - Leveraged advanced SQL for in-depth data analysis, utilizing techniques such as CTEs for query simplification, temp tables for intermediate result staging, and data programs to building complex workflows.

-✅ **Excel Data Model & Power Pivot** – Build data model in Excel, and used pivot and charts to analyze and summarize business performance metrics.
+✅ **Excel Data Model & Power Pivot** – Build data model in Excel by connecting to SQL database, used power pivot and charts to analyze and summarize business performance metrics.

 ✅ **Business Reporting** – Thourough reporting of business growth and peformance metrics over three years of operation, with key insights and recommendations.